U.S. Gold Coin Prices

 No wear.
 Graded on quantity and severity of contact marks, luster, and strike quality.
 MS-65 and above are Gem grades where values escalate sharply.

-Where to Buy and Sell U.S. Gold Coins
+Where to Buy U.S. Gold Coins

 For modern bullion gold (American Gold Eagle, Gold Buffalo), authorized dealers offer the tightest premiums and most reliable sourcing.
 JM Bullion and similar dealers sell at 3–6% over spot for 1 oz coins, with higher premiums on fractional sizes. eBay is useful for comparing secondary market prices but requires careful seller vetting.